egeste/egeste.github.io/_posts/2017-11-23-Javascript-Audio-Visualizations-pt-1.markdown

 # Conclusion

-In this article we covered basic implementation and strategy for extracting audio frequency data from a playing audio file, and provided a component performs the task using React conventions.
+In this article we covered basic implementation and strategy for extracting audio frequency data from a playing audio file, and provided a component that performs the task using React conventions.
 In the next article we'll start to build a simple data visualization.
 From there we'll format and aggregate the data to match our data visualization's component interface.
 Hopefully this won't end up like my last blog series, and I actually complete it.